adriandavidbrand/ngx-rxcache/projects/ngx-rxcache/src/lib/README.md

 ```
 Will set the global generic error handler.
 If the error handler return a string it will be used as the error message for the error$ behaviour subject.

-The config method takes in an object with the interface
+The get method can take in an object with the interface

 ```javascript
 export interface RxCacheItemConfig<T> {